The Robens Icefall Pro 600 is a warm sleeping bag with the new MicroThermo Ball insulation - a potential replacement for down.

 Down isn't all wonderful, though.

-If it gets wet, it no longer insulates well, although many down features are treated with waterproofing these days.
+It no longer insulates well if it gets wet, although many down features are treated with waterproofing these days.

 Another issue is that down must be harvested for geese or ducks.
-Wherever you stand on the ethics of that, there is one indisputable fact: it makes down very expensive.
+Wherever you stand on that ethics, there is one indisputable fact: it makes down very expensive.

 It may also be a problem for anyone with allergies.